major/ansible-rax-fedora22/README.md

 4. Reboots and relabels SELinux contexts during reboot (long step)
 5. Waits for server to come back and verifies that Fedora 22 is installed

-**PLEASE DON'T USE THIS ON A PRODUCTION SYSTEM YOU CARE ABOUT!**
+**PLEASE DON'T USE THIS ON A PRODUCTION SYSTEM YOU CARE ABOUT!**  You need to test your applications and configurations to ensure they will work properly on a system running Fedora 22.

-Fedora 22 is still in development and this ansible playbook is also pretty basic.
-Only use this playbook on servers that you plan to use for testing Fedora 22.
+Enjoy!  _-- Major_